Spring is just around the corner.

 Once you have your picture finished, use the white crayon to cover the paper with raindrops.
-If you draw an umbrella you may want to avoid drawing raindrops underneath it.
+If you drew an umbrella make sure you avoid drawing raindrops underneath it.

 It can be difficult to see white crayon as you draw.
 We discovered that if you look at your picture from an angle you can see the raindrops.

 The next step is optional.
 Rub a damp craft sponge across your page.
 This will help the paint spread and blend easier.